stefichjo/speranto/ghermanaj/en-prononco.md

 | | |

 Notes:
-Similarly to the `e̞` "dress" vowel and the onset of the `e̞j` "face" diphthong, the `iː` "fleece" vowel breaks into the laxer `ɪ` "kit" vowel combined with the `j`-glide, resulting in `ɪj` "fleece."
+Similarly to the `e̞` "dress" vowel and the onset of the `e̞j` "face" diphthong, the `iː` "fleece" vowel breaks into the laxer `ɪ` "kit" vowel combined with the `j`-glide, resulting in `ɪj` "fleece".
 Likewise, akin to the previous `o̞` "lot" vowel and the onset of the `o̞w` "goat" diphthong, the `uː` "goose" vowel breaks into the laxer `ʊ` "foot" vowel combined with the `w`-glide, resulting in `ʊw` "goose.

 <!--v-->